 You want the cheese to be really soft, not wet, just smooth.
-To make the Dry Cottage cheese smooth we used the food processor or blender.
+To make the Dry Cottage cheese smooth we used the food processor or blender, and added a tablespoon of sour cream.
 It worked fine both ways but was just easier to get out of the food processor.
 Now, let’s get started with the recipe.

 - 1 egg